samirak93/analytics/projects/proj-1.md

 I tried to build this as a working demo (using python and d3js) but couldn't come up with anything solid.
 If you can bring this as a demo online, I'd be delighted to get a look at it.

 If you've any comments/issues on the post/code, please do let me know.
-I'm a beginner in python and please do expect any flaws in the code :)
+I'm a beginner in python and please do expect potential flaws in the code :)

 <b>Note:</b>The data used here belongs to Opta and hence are not made available in the above code link.